nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `LogicManager`: Invokes the `AddCommand` to execute the addition operation.
 - `ModelManager`: Implements the `Model` interface and contains the internal list of persons.
 - `Person`: Represents a person in TalentSG, encapsulating their personal information.
-- `AddressBookParser`: Creates an `AddCommand` object based on the user input.
+- `HRPlatformParser`: Creates an `AddCommand` object based on the user input.

-#### Component Interaction Details
+### **Sequence of action**

+To help you understand how the `add` command works, here is a list of steps illustrating what occurs when [`LogicManager#execute()` is invoked](#logic-component):

+We will be using the user input `add n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java,Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer` as an example.

-1. The user executes the command `add n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java,Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer`, intending to add a person with the specified details.
+1. The user inputs the command `add n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java,Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer`, intending to add a person with the specified details.
 2. The `AddCommandParser` interprets the input.
 3. An `AddCommand` object is created.
 4. The `LogicManager` invokes the execute method of AddCommand.